hpcaitech/Open-Sora/docs/report_02.md

 With limited computational resources, we have to carefully monitor the training process, and change the training strategy if we speculate the model is not learning well since there is no computation for ablation study.
 Thus, Open-Sora 1.1's training includes multiple changes, and as a result, ema is not applied.

 1. First, we fine-tune **6k** steps with images of different resolution from `Pixart-alpha-1024` checkpoints.
 We find the model easily adapts to generate images with different resolutions.
 We use [SpeeDiT](https://github.com/1zeryu/SpeeDiT) (iddpm-speed) to accelerate the diffusion training.
 2. **[Stage 1]** Then, we pretrain the model with gradient-checkpointing for **24k** steps, which takes **4 days** on 64 H800 GPUs.
 Although the number of samples seen by the model is the same, we find the model learns slowly compared to a smaller batch size.
 We speculate that at an early stage, the number of steps is more important for training.
 The most videos are in **240p** resolution, and the config is similar to [stage2.py](/configs/opensora-v1-1/train/stage2.py).
+The video looking is good, but the model does not know much about the temporal knowledge.
+We use mask ratio of 10%.
 3. **[Stage 1]** To increase the number of steps, we switch to a smaller batch size without gradient-checkpointing.
 We also add fps conditioning at this point.
 We trained **40k** steps for **2 days**.
 The most videos are in **144p** resolution, and the config file is [stage1.py](/configs/opensora-v1-1/train/stage1.py).
 We use a lower resolution as we find in Open-Sora 1.0 that the model can learn temporal knowledge with relatively low resolution.
 4. **[Stage 1]** We find the model cannot learn well for long videos, and find a noised generation result as speculated to be half-precision problem found in Open-Sora 1.0 training.
 Thus, we adopt the QK-normalization to stabilize the training.
-We also switch iddpm-speed to iddpm.
+Similar to SD3, we find the model quickly adapt to the QK-normalization.
+We also switch iddpm-speed to iddpm, and increase the mask ratio to 25% as we find image-condition not learning well.
 We trained for **17k** steps for **14 hours**.
 The most videos are in **144p** resolution, and the config file is [stage1.py](/configs/opensora-v1-1/train/stage1.py).
 The stage 1 training lasts for approximately one week, with total step **81k**.
 5. **[Stage 2]** We switch to a higher resolution, where most videos are in **240p and 480p** resolution ([stage2.py](/configs/opensora-v1-1/train/stage2.py)).
 We trained **22k** steps for **one day** on all pre-training data.
 6. **[Stage 3]** We switch to a higher resolution, where most videos are in **480p and 720p** resolution ([stage3.py](/configs/opensora-v1-1/train/stage3.py)).
 We trained **4k** with **one day** on high-quality data.
+We find loading previous stage's optimizer state can help the model learn faster.

+To summarize, the training of Open-Sora 1.1 requires approximately **9 days** on 64 H800 GPUs.

 ## Results and Evaluation